 Annual premium cost \$1.9 mil.
 Total cost for two-years \$3.8 mil.

-The Task Force recommends that the Joint Fiscal Office work AAFM, USDA, and crop insurance companies to confirm the Task Force costs estimate for DMC coverage and to develop estimates of the costs to the State to provide assistance for farmer participation in the DRP and LGM assistance programs.
-Based on recent, relatively-low Vermont farmer participation in those programs, costs should be substantially less than the cost of DMC assistance.
+The Task Force recommends that the Joint Fiscal Office work with AAFM, USDA, and crop insurance companies to confirm the Task Force costs estimate for DMC coverage and to develop estimates of the costs to the State to provide assistance for farmer participation in the DRP and LGM assistance programs.
+Any estimate should include the costs of reimbursing farmers for past participation as well as the costs of paying for future participation.
+Based on recent, relatively low Vermont farmer participation in those programs, costs should be substantially less than the cost of DMC assistance.